 SearchEngineLand did an experiment and showed that a featured snippet led to a 516% increase in Google organic sessions to the landing page.
 Is that reason good enough for you?

-How to Master the Art of Google SERP Snippets
+How to master the art of Google SERP Snippets

 Let’s explore the snippet from our example above.
 It starts with “Pilates also focuses on breathing, and by using proper breathing technique…” When we see the word also, we immediately assume this is part of a more elaborate article.
-It probably started with a definition on pilates, and some basic explanations before it got to the breathing part.
+It probably started with a definition of pilates, and some basic explanations before it got to the breathing part.

 When we open it, we see we were wrong.
 It’s a brief article that’s focused on that very question: how to breathe in pilates.
 It’s not an impressive long-form article with tons of images and practical examples.
 However, the creators did something right to get featured in the snippet.